-You may have to pay Machine Games Duty (MGD) if there are machines that give cash prizes on your premises.
-You pay duty on:
+You may have to pay Machine Games Duty (MGD) if you have machines that give cash prizes (such as slot, fruit or quiz machines) on your premises.

-Your takings from machine games will be exempt from VAT if you pay MGD.
+Takings from machine games are exempt from VAT if you pay Machine Games Duty.

-- premises licence, for example for gambling duties or alcohol
+- licence for gambling or to sell alcohol

 - family entertainment centre gaming machine permit